-We may increase the premium rates for the product however we will only do this if we have provided you with three months' notice in writing.
+In all other cases, we can increase the rates for the product.
+We will only do this if we have provided you with three months' notice in writing.

 No one individual Policy can be singled out for an increase in premium rates because of an adverse change in the health or circumstances of the Life Insured, once the risk is accepted.